Programming

 Front End

-I have worked extensively with Typescript, sometimes using React, sometimes using Angular (including an in depth refactor and update from AngularJS into Angular 12).
+I have worked extensively with Typescript, most frequently in React, sometimes using Angular (including an in depth refactor and update from AngularJS into Angular 12).
+I have also deployed applications in Next.js and via Express.js servers.

 Back End

-I have worked with Kotlin, using Spring Boot and building with Gradle, to run a suite of back end microservices.
+I have extensively worked with both Kotlin and Java, using Spring Boot and building with Gradle, to run a suite of back end microservices, as well as some work with Node.

 DevOps